bartonicek/thesis/litreview.md

 For instance, the [R Graph Gallery entry on Interactive Charts](https://r-graph-gallery.com/interactive-charts.html) [@holtz2022] features multiple interactive figures implemented in the JavaScript libraries described above.
 However, all of these examples show only surface-level, single-plot interactive features such zooming, panning, hovering, 3D rotation, and node repositioning.
 The [Plotly Dash documentation page on Interactive Visualizations](https://dash.plotly.com/interactive-graphing) [@plotly2022] does feature two examples of simple linked cross-filtering, however, the vast majority of visualizations in the [Plotly R Open Source Graphing Library documentation page](https://plotly.com/r/) [@plotly2022] show examples only surface-level interactivity.
 Similarly, [VegaLite Gallery pages on Interactive Charts](https://vega.github.io/vega-lite/examples/#interactive-charts) [@vegalite2022] feature many examples, however, only a limited number of examples show linked or parametric interactivity (see e.g. [Interactive Multiview Displays](https://vega.github.io/vega-lite/examples/#interactive-multi-view-displays)).
 Finally, the [Highcharter Showcase Page ](https://jkunst.com/highcharter/articles/showcase.html) [@kunst2022] does not feature any examples of linking.

-Even when advanced features such as linking and parametric manipulation are supported, they are often limited in some way.
-For example, the following is a quote from the website of Crosstalk, a package designed to enable linking in R, using web-based interactive widgets created with the `htmlwidgets` package [@htmlwidgets2021] or R Shiny [@shiny2024]:
+Even when more advanced features such as linking and parametric manipulation are supported, they are often limited in some way.
+For instance, take the following quote from the website of Crosstalk, a package designed to enable linking between web-based interactive widgets created with the `htmlwidgets` R package [@htmlwidgets2021] or Shiny [@shiny2024]:

 > "Crosstalk currently only works for linked brushing and filtering of views that show individual data points, not aggregate or summary views (where “observations” is defined as a single row in a data frame).
 For example, histograms are not supported since each bar represents multiple data points; but scatter plot points each represent a single data point, so they are supported."
 >
->- @crosstalk2025
+> @crosstalk2025

-Of course, with enough effort, these web-based visualization systems can still be used to create rich figures with advanced interactive features such as linked views and parametric interaction.
-However, implementing these features often requires stepping down a level of abstraction and dealing with low-level language primitives.
-This defeats the purpose of using a high-level libraries and creates a barrier to entry for casual users [@keller2024].
-It also may explain why interactive visualizations are nowadays mainly used for data presentation, not data exploration [@batch2017].
-With the high upfront cost of learning these package's APIs, creating rich interactive figures may be a task best suited for dedicated developers working inside large organizations, rather than individual researchers/analysts.
+Of course, with enough effort and programming skill, these web-based visualization systems can still be used to create rich interactive figures with arbitrarily sophisticated features.
+However, doing so often requires stepping down a level of abstraction and dealing with low-level language primitives, defeating the purpose of using these high-level libraries in the first place.
+It also creates a barrier to entry for casual users [@keller2024], which may in fact explain why interactive visualizations are nowadays primarily used for data presentation, not data exploration [@batch2017].
+Within these frameworks, creating rich interactive visualizations may be a task better suited to dedicated developers working inside large organizations, rather than individual researchers or analysts.

 ## What even is interactive data visualization? {#what-is-interactive-visualization}